koba04/jsconf-jp-presentation/packages/slide/slides/3-declarative-programming.md

 <!-- note
 No, React updates views efficiently.
-The feature is called Virtual DOM, which calculates the diffs and applies the diffs.
+The feature is called Virtual DOM, which calculates the diffs and then applies the diffs.
 So the scroll position and the focus status aren't lost.

 Please take a look at the slide,
 This updates the textContent of p tag only.
-So the second render, React calculates the diffs between the render functions, and applies the diff by p.textContent = 2;
+So in the second render, React calculates the diffs between the render functions, and applies the diff by p.textContent = 2;
 -->